Two people having a meeting in a modern biophilic-designed office café with natural lighting, indoor plants, and contemporary furnishings.

 3. Natural Materials and Textures

-Design Note: Combine reclaimed wood with polished concrete for an eco-chic contrast.
+Design tip: Pair reclaimed wood with polished concrete for a balanced, eco-modern contrast.

 Natural textures are particularly effective when paired with a considered colour consultation, ensuring tones remain cohesive and calming rather than visually busy.